-Implications for reflective professional practice and research I believe that increased awareness and careful elaboration of pattern languages, thanks to their capacity-building and emancipatory implications, might help professionals and researchers of many fields in enhancing their reflective practice.
-However, to harvest this potential, it seems essential to me that we embed all development and use of pattern languages within a well spelled-out notion of reflective practice.
-Pattern languages by themselves can hardly supersede the need for a systematic revision of our basic notions of applied science and expertise in terms of what I have called the "critical turn".[‡] Perhaps my work on critical systems heuristics (CSH), with its methodological core concept of boundary critique, has something relevant to contribute in this respect, oriented as it is towards supporting critical and emancipatory practice (I understand reflective practice as implying both selfcritical and emancipatory efforts).
-In fact I find it tempting to think of CSH's conceptual framework for boundary critique as a new pattern language of its own, a language that should help researchers and professionals of diverse fields in achieving reflective practice.
+As a third, related comment, it appears essential that we embed all development and use of pattern languages within a well spelled-out concept of reflective research practice.
+Thanks to their capacity-building and emancipatory implications, pattern languages promise to support reflective practice; but they can hardly supersede the need for a systematic revision of our basic notions of applied science and expertise, in terms of what I have called the critical turn (Ulrich, 1983, 1994, 2001).
+Perhaps my work on critical systems heuristics (CSH), with its methodological core concept of boundary critique (see, e.g., Ulrich, 2000, 2001, 2003), has something relevant to contribute in this respect, oriented as it is towards supporting critical and emancipatory practice (I understand reflective practice as implying both self-critical and emancipatory efforts).
+In fact, I find it tempting to think of CSH's conceptual framework for boundary critique as a new pattern language of its own, a language that should help researchers and professionals of diverse fields in achieving reflective practice.